shanky1/netref/README.md

 # netref

-1. Attempt to answer questions like
+1. Attempt to answer questions like: <br>
 "How many C level guys do I know in Healthcare in UK"

 2. Does scraping of LinkedIn, Facebook and Email contacts - using Jaunt API